 The origin of matter is no less compelling a mystery than the origin of mass.
 Assuming inflationary cosmology, the universe began in a state with equal amounts of matter and antimatter.
 From this starting point, the abundance of matter over anti-matter can be explained starting from symmetric initial conditions if some epoch in the early universe satisfies the Sakharov conditions-B violation, C and CP violation, and loss of thermal equilibrium.
-These ingredients seem suggestively present in the quark sector of the Standard Model itself, but, quantitatively, too small an asymmetry is generated.
-It is possible to generate the observed baryon asymmetry in simple extensions of the Standard Model.
-These must include new sources of CP violation and dynamics that takes the universe out of thermal equilibrium such as a first-order phase transition or late-decaying particles.
-Models in which the out-of-equilibrium events take place below the TeV scale can be directly tested at the ILC.
+These ingredients seem suggestively present in the quark sector of the SM itself, but, quantitatively, the asymmetry generated is too small by 10 orders of magnitude.
+The problem is that the quarks that are sensitive to the CP-violating CKM angles are very light compared to the Higgs vacuum expectation value.
+So it is possible to generate the observed baryon asymmetry in simple extensions of the Standard Model in which there are new particles and new sources of CP violation at or above the weak interaction scale.
+These models must also include a mechanism for taking the universe out of thermal equilibrium, such as a first-order phase transition or late-decaying particles.
+Models in which the out-of-equilibrium events take place at or below the TeV scale can be directly tested at the ILC.
 A prominent class of models is that in which the electroweak transition itself becomes first-order due to the coupling of the Higgs boson to other new particles.
 Another interesting class of model involves dark sector particles or heavy neutrinos that would be revealed at the ILC.